| CONDUCTING AIR TIGHT

 (yes) or negative (no) answer is given whenever

+practical.
 The interviewer should also use a topical outline

 to conduct the interview.
 This is more effective